Raul A. Marquez

 raul.marquez@utexas.edu

 Welcome!
 Raul here.
 I am a postdoctoral researcher at the McKetta Department of Chemical Engineering at the University of Texas at Austin.
-I earned my PhD in Chemistry from The University of Texas at Austin, and my BE in Chemical Engineering and MS in Chemistry, both Cum Laude, from Universidad Autonoma de Chihuahua, Mexico.

 Selected Publications